gitter-badger/jsdev.org/website/01-sitemap.md

 Server::: coreos (actually not) -> docker -> ubuntu | debian | centos6 -> git -> nodejs
 Dev::: ubuntu -> docker with centos6 -> git on github | bitbucket -> nodejs -> atom -> gulp

+<br/><br/>

+May be, later I will start use sonarqube for code analysis.

 <br/>

 ## HTML Templates: